robchendev/FRET/README.md

 This code uses two tokens, "Token" and "Mongo", as described in secrets-example.json.
 Rename this file secrets.json and replace the "Token" value in that file with your bot's token - it is what the bot will use to sign into Discord.
 Replace the "Mongo" value with your MongoDB's database connection string.
 If you are to use this code in your public github repositories, do not share your secrets.json file.
 Doing so will give someone else access to your Discord bot and your database.

-run the bot using shell by using the command
+Run the bot using shell by using the command

     node .